 When you create a new table, you can add products from the Amazon store via a search field and define which data AAWP should automatically import into the table.
 For example, you might limit those to only the picture and the price, or you may include the rating and specific properties of the item, too.

-Add these comparison tables to your site with their shortcode, just like you can do with any AAWP ads if you don’t create them with the “Amazon Products” ad type that I will introduce below.
+Add these comparison tables to your site with their shortcode or the interactive AAWP Gutenberg block, just like you can do with any AAWP ads if you don’t create them with the “Amazon Products” ad type that I will introduce below.

 Using data fields, you can automatically output specific Amazon product data.
 This could be the price, the product title, the star rating, or the buy buttons.

-Use a shortcode to integrate these data fields at any position on your website.
+Use a shortcode or the interactive Gutenberg block to integrate these data fields at any position on your website.
 Or you can use them in a custom template or a comparison table.

 Embed AAWP ads with Advanced Ads